Blackjacx/Development/ios-coding-guidelines.md

 ## Access Qualifier

-#### Respect the order of symbols
-Internal enums and structs should be defined on top of a class or struct.
-These are followed by the properties, ordered by there ascending privateness, so `public`, `internal`, `private`.
-They should be divided in static and non-static properties, so `static private` is above `public`.
-Properties are followed by functions with the same ordering rules.

 #### Declare symbols internal if you want to test them
 To be able to use symbols in tests declare them as `internal` (no prefix) instead of `private` even if they are not used outside of the containing object.
 If you don't need to test them and they are not required outside of the containing object declare it as `private`.